Ninjastrike/SOC-Log-Analysis/ssh-brute-force-splunk/README.md

 ### 2. Field Extraction (Regex)

+This approach reflects real-world SOC workflows, where analysts often work with unstructured logs and perform on-the-fly field extraction for investigation and threat detection.

 ```spl
 | rex field=_raw "^(?<ts>\S+)\s+(?<uid>\S+)\s+(?<src_ip>\S+)\s+(?<src_port>\S+)\s+(?<dest_ip>\S+)\s+(?<dest_port>\S+)\s+(?<status>\S+)"
 ```

 Extracts structured fields from raw logs for analysis.

+Field Extraction Approach

+The SSH dataset used in this project is unstructured and does not contain predefined headers.
+As a result, Splunk treats each log entry as raw data (`_raw`) during ingestion and does not automatically extract fields such as source IP or destination IP.

+To address this, fields were extracted using regular expressions (`rex`) at search time.

 ---